millerk22/emc2-labs/EMC2-Labs-Fall/lab05_revised.rst

-Lab 5: Intro to Python Revised, Part IV
+Lab 5: Introduction to Python Revised, Part IV
 =======================================

 In this lab we will be working with matrix operations.
 We can think of matrices like lists of lists.
 So a matrix would look something like this: